Step #1 -THE DESIGN

 2 - 3 weeks

-Stone setting is the art of securely setting or attaching gemstone into the polished cast, ensuring the perfect balance and positioning of the stone/s.
+Stone setting is the process of securely setting or attaching gemstone into the polished cast, ensuring the perfect balance and positioning of the stone/s.
+This skill is a true art-form and takes a highly trained and experienced setter to complete this highly important finish.